“Being so bad got me feelin’ so good”

 1 orange peel

 1 3-inch piece of ginger, peeled & grated

 Combine all ingredients in a non-reactive saucepan.
 Bring to a boil then reduce heat & simmer 30 minutes – stirring occasionally.
 Let cool in the pan.
-Strain the liquid through cheesecloth and a fine mesh strainer.
-Pour into an airtight bottle and keep in the refrigerator.
+Strain the liquid through a cheesecloth and a fine-mesh strainer.
+Pour into an airtight bottle and keep it in the fridge.